-These tracks represent regions of protein-coding sequences in which the rate of synonymous substitutions during mammalian evolution has been significantly lower or higher than in the rest of that gene.
+These tracks represent regions of protein-coding sequences in which the rate of synonymous substitutions during mammalian evolution (for the hg19 and hg38 tracks) or Sarbecovirus evolution (for the wuhCor1 track) has been significantly lower or higher than in the rest of that gene.
 There are two tracks: Synonymous Constraint Elements (SCEs) have had lower than normal synonymous substitution rates while Synonymous Acceleration Elements (SAEs) have had higher than normal rates.

 Synonymous Constraint Elements contain functional elements that impose constraint in addition to the constraint imposed on the amino acid sequence.
 Such overlapping elements could include splicing regulatory elements, dual-coding regions, RNA secondary structures, microRNA target sites, and developmental enhancers (Lin et al. 2011).

 Synonymous Acceleration Elements seem to be located in highly mutable areas of genes.
 They are enriched for de novo mutations and for low frequency non-private single-nucleotide variants (SNVs).

 A third track, Regions Searched, shows the coding regions that were searched for SCEs and SAEs.
 This track can be used to distinguish regions that lack SCEs and SAEs from those that were not studied.
 (This track is unavailable for hg19 and wuhCor1.)